habpanel/habpanel/doc/index.md

 ![Main menu - edit mode](main-menu-edit.png)

 When in edit mode, several features are available:
-* Adding a new empty dashboard with the **Add new dashboard** link;
+* Add a new empty dashboard with the **Add new dashboard** link;
-* Going to the settings screen (for instance, to switch the panel configuration) by clicking on the **Advanced settings** link;
+* Go to the settings screen (for instance, to switch from local storage to a server-managed panel configuration) by clicking on the **Advanced settings** link;
-* Adjusting the number of columns for the grid of tiles with the slider, from 1 (the default) to 6;
+* Adjust the number of columns for the grid of main menu tiles with the slider, from 1 (the default) to 6;
-* Dragging and moving tiles with the arrow icons in the top-left corner of each tile;
+* Drag the arrow icons in the top-left corner of each tile to move it;
-* Resizing tiles with the chevron (triangle) in the bottom-right corner of each tile;
+* Resize tiles with the chevron (triangle) in the bottom-right corner of each tile;
-* Configuring tiles themselves with the gears icons in the top-right corner of each tile;
+* Configure the tiles and the dashboards themselves with the gears icons in the top-right corner of each tile;
-* Entering the dashboard designer for a dashboard by clicking inside the tile.
+* Enter the dashboard designer by clicking inside a tile.

 The configuration dialog when clicking on a tile's gear icon contains the following settings: